New Roof Installation

 If you are satisfied with the roof installation, you can now settle your account.
 If you are not satisfied, please speak to a company representative so any matters can be attended to.
 Your company representative after the walk around will go over the roofing completion certificate and collect the first check or ACV amount, actual cash value.
 The RD, recoverable depreciation check will come after the roofing company sends in the final invoice to your insurance company.
 Normally the RD check will come to you within ten days to three weeks depending on how busy they are and how many wind and hail storms there has been in your region.

 3. Don’t Move Leftover Material

 Roof Crafters over-orders roofing materials to ensure that they have enough to finish the job.
-Roof Crafters will pick up the leftover material within three business days of completing the installation.
-Depending on the location of your home to the roofing material distributor your roofer may order several bundles to squares of shingles extra.
+Roof Crafters will pick up the leftover material within three business days of completing the roof installation.
+Depending on the location of your home to the roofing material distributor your roofer may order several bundles to several squares of extra shingles.
 Due to the time and day of completion and potential for traffic to be really bad in our area, we need extra material to ensure the completion of your roofing project.

 4. Receive Your Warranty

 After receipt of the final check for the roofing project, your roofing warranty from CertainTeed along with your Roof Crafters workmanship warranty will be added to your SSA client portal.
 You may access your Roof Crafters provided SSA client portal forever.
 If you ever have questions, please call anytime but you can always Google Roof Crafters and there is a link to your SSA client portal at the top of the Roof Crafters website.